solaranamnesis/randolph-kirkpatrick/nummulosphere/part-1-full-text-english.md

 During the Eozoic Era, the plant might - if a little poetic licence can be allowed, and not much is asked for - almost be regarded as a gigantic Rhizopod encrusting a foreign body.
 A varied fauna and flora, mainly pelagic, must have existed contemporaneously, just as in the case of a great reef at the present day.
 These pelagic organisms probably led to a precarious existence evading the hungry pseudopods of the Dawn Animal.
 Possibly the lowest Metazoa (Zoophytes, Corals, Medusae, _etc._) owe the possession of those curious organs of offence and defence - the thread-cells - to a process of natural selection which led to the survival of the organisms which could best escape the deadly zone of pseudopods of the all-pervading _Eozoön_.*

+*) The word "Eozoön" is not used here in a strictly systematic sense.
+It is not at present possible, for instance, to state definitely whether or not the Stromatoporoids of the gabbro, gneiss and limestone of the Lower Laurentian region belong to one and the same genus and species, _viz._ to _Eozoön canadense_ Dawson, but it seems to me probable that they are identical.

 The Parazoa (Sponges) retained to a greater or less extent the microphagic way of feeding.
 They began a free life, but soon settled down and failed to travel far along the path of evolution.
 The Metazoa, on the other hand, developed a gastric cavity whereby the cells co-operated and poured out secretions which digested the food.
 The highly fed and free swimming Metazoa developed organs which responded to light, sound, _etc._

 Although _Eozoön_ represented the dominant type during the Eozoic Era, yet, from the point of view of the higher life, Destiny had done with the Dawn Animal.
 A stationary organism enclosed in a shell and provided only with mere prolongations of sarcode (pseudopods) was not endowed with organs which could help it to rise in the scale of being.
 The first essential for such an ascent was the development of a motile apparatus enabling the organism to move about as a whole, and accordingly the pseudopods were replaced by flagella.
 From the higher Protozoa were evolved two great groups, the Parazoa and Metazoa.